cdsittampalam/documentation/docs/Creating Transactions.md

   - [review transfer](#review-transfer)
   - [start transfer](#start-transfer)
   - [authorise transfer](#authorise-transfer)

 - As the custodian, you can [approve the transfer](#approve-transfer).

 You can [track progress](#track-progress) in different ways.

 Create Transfer
 ---------------

-The Qredo Wallet app consists of a wizard that lets you transfer a specific amount to a Qredo user.
+The Qredo app consists of a wizard that lets you transfer a specific amount to a Qredo user.
 You must ensure that you enter the correct asset, amount, counterparty, and fund for the transfer.

 You also set the date and time or number of days for custodian approval, according to the length of your approval process.